TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 ## Step 1: Bump to PHP 7.1

-I love PHP 7.1 and I use it everywhere since it's release in 2016.
+I love PHP 7.1 and I use it everywhere since its release in 2016.
 This year [more and more big projects are migrating]([https://www.tomasvotruba.cz/blog/2017/06/05/go-php-71/), yet this is still low % of all packages.

 So my condition was to [bump minimal requirement to PHP 7.1](https://github.com/ApiGen/ApiGen/issues/779#issuecomment-285960383).
 Current maintainers agreed, so I had green on.
 Thank you [Alexander Jank](https://github.com/jankal) for your support in my first PRs to ApiGen this year.